MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

-As much as their marketing departments will try to capture your imagination with romanticized notions of progress and success whilst shrouding risks in money-back guarantees, deciding to enroll in a bootcamp should be a cold, precise, financial decision.
+As much as their marketing departments will try to capture your imagination with romanticized notions of progress and success whilst cloaking risks with money-back guarantees, deciding to enroll in a bootcamp should be a cold, precise, financial decision.
 You're paying for a service.
 Be skeptical of placement promises — you’re going to have to hustle to find a job,